smrt-model/smrt-model.github.io/stories/contribute.rst

 Testing
 --------

-We use the ``nose`` testing framework.
+We use the ``pytest`` testing framework.
 Please write tests to check your code performs as you expect it to.
 Tests for a module are stored in the same folder and given the name ``test_yourmodulename.py``.

 .. code:: python

-    nosetests
+    pytest

 will automatically discover the tests in your file and run them.
-Running ``nosetests`` in the main smrt folder will run all tests in its subfolders.
-See `nose <http://nose.readthedocs.io/en/latest/>`_ for more information.
+Running ``pytest`` in the main smrt folder will run all tests in its subfolders.
 It's also worth looking at the `tox package <https://tox.readthedocs.io/en/latest/>`_ for testing on all supported versions of python, and the `tissue package <https://pypi.python.org/pypi/tissue/>`_ for ensuring PEP008 style compliance.

 Contributing your modules